Looking for ways to make extra money?

 In other words, there are only so many corners you can cut in your budget.
 You can be diligent at using coupons, shopping sales, and eliminating expenses, but these things will only get you so far in your journey to financial freedom.

-In order to remove the boundaries that keep you from reaching your big vision for retirement, you have to create more streams of income.
+In order to remove the boundaries that keep you from reaching your big vision for retirement, you have to create ways to earn extra money.

 For more inspiration, get this free list of 101 Side Hustle ideas!